Become a volunteer

 - Report out on your team's success

-Average time commitment: 12 to 16 hours (eight hours pre-campaign, four hours during, two hours after), plus PECSF training in person or online.
+Average time commitment is 12 to 16 hours (8 hours pre-campaign, 2 hours during, 2 hours after), plus PECSF training in-person or online.

 The time needed to successfully host an event varies considerably.
 Consider the costs and projected benefits of your event before you get started.